-For the deck stairs seen in the photo below, the space for planting was limited due to the driveway.
+For the deck stairs in the photo above, the space for planting was limited due to the driveway.

 Here are some ferns for you to consider:

 Ostrich fern is a “spreader” and can easily take over an area.
 If you’re concerned about this, choose another type of fern (e.g. “clump” variety), or provide some kind of border barrier such as a stone edging.

 Royal Fern (Osmunda regalis) is a variety that can get even taller, and its foliage is not as fine-textured as Cinnamon.
-Royal is a bold fern making quite a statement.
-Would make a great backdrop to shade garden.
+Royal is a bold fern making quite a statement — and would make a great backdrop to a shade garden.

-Christmas Fern (Polystichum acrostichoides): Considered an evergreen fern, the older growth will simply fall over as the new growth emerges.
+Christmas Fern (Polystichum acrostichoides): pictured above.
+Considered an evergreen fern, the older growth will simply fall over as the new growth emerges.
 Plant in part shade, although this is one fern that can take some sun.
 Prefers moist, loamy soil.
 This is a “clump” type.

-Lady Fern (Athyrium filix-femina): Grows 18 – 36″ tall.
+Lady Fern (Athyrium filix-femina): pictured above.
+Grows 18 – 36″ tall.
 This plant (IMO) is the classic looking fern with feathery foliage.
 It will continue to push new fronds right into summer.
 This is one fern that can tolerate some drier conditions, but would still prefer moist ground.